-There are different types of contact lenses, and certain brands of lenses are available only in specific modalities.
-Your doctor will fit you with the type of lens that works for your prescription and curvature of your eye.
+There are different types of contact lenses for you to choose from.
+Certain brands of lenses are available only in specific modalities.
+Your doctor will help fit you with the type of lens that works for your prescription and curvature of your eye.
 Some eyes are so special that they can wear only one type of lens!
 Talk to your doctor about what type of lens works best for your lifestyle.

 - Soft, Disposable lenses– these are available in Daily, 2-week, or Monthly wear lenses.
 It is important to stick to the wearing schedule suggested by the manufacturer and to not over wear lenses.
 Otherwise, you might end up back in our office!
 Never wear your lenses while swimming or showering, and always wash your hands before inserting and removing lenses. * Only certain lenses are approved for overnight sleep wear- talk to your doctor if you sleep in your lenses.